 Minimize the risk to employees by following these guidelines:

-AGovernment of Canada, Canadian Centre for Occupational Health and Safety.
+Government of Canada, Canadian Centre for Occupational Health and Safety.
 Working Alone - General.
 10 May 2024.

 Loneworker.com is an aggregate resource and is not directly affiliated with government policies, legislation, or guidelines.
 Our site is intended to gather and display information for your use, but you are encouraged to conduct your own research.

-OHS Contact Centre
+Provincial Workplace Health Contact Centre

 Anywhere in British Columbia